 We were not there so we cannot fully understand what happened.

-There are three different approaches to the end game of the spies.
+There are three different approaches as to the end game of the spies.

-- Satmar Rebbe – they know that Moshe and they were not going into Israel.
+- Satmar Rebbe – they know that Moshe and they were not going into israel.
 They thought they were to be the catalyst.
-The way the Satmer explains it, they knew that they and Moshe would not go into Israel.
+The way the Satmer explains they knew that they and Moshe would not go into Israel..
 Perhaps they felt that they were doing God’s wishes.

 - They wanted a purely spiritual life to continue that they were having in the desert, and not have a life of turmoil, toil, and hardship.
-Added to this that perhaps they also felt inadequate to be both spiritual and work.
+Added to this that perhaps they also felt inadequate to be both spiritual and work at the same time.
 They were not going against God, but showing God that we are not up to the job.
 Let our kids do it.

 - They were going to lose power once they got to Israel and for purely selfish reasons they opposed and turned the peoples hearts against God.
 This I feel almost makes not sense.

-- The Meshech Chochma adds a 4th explanation which is just the opposite of above.
-The knew and believed the prophecy of Eldad and Medad that Moshe will die and Yehushua will take the people into Israel.
-They feared and acted on their fear that without Moshe’s leadership the entry into Israel will fail and they have to stay in Israel under Hashem’s benevolence.
+and believed the prophecy of Eldad and Medad that Moshe will die and Yehoshua will take the people into Israel.
+They feared and acted on their fear that without Moshe’s leadership the entry into Israel will fail and they have to stay in the desert under Hashem’s benevolence.

-The spies saw a great land and they saw a land that they and perhaps Hashem cannot overcome the people of Canaan.
-They saw a land that has great harvests, fruits that were huge, other great features and they looked at it and said this land is unconquerable.
+The spies saw a great land and they concluded land that they and perhaps Hashem cannot overcome the people of Canaan.
+They saw a land that fruits that were huge, other great features and they looked at it and said this land is unconquerable.
 They said, yes, it is a land flowing with milk and honey.
-Then they used אֶ֚פֶס – but . . .
+Then they used אֶ֚פֶס – but . .

 Two people can see the same thing but understand it differently.
-I went with my boss Jack to look at real estate for Howard, a customer of the bank, in Uptown, an area that had been down and out for a long time and had started improving.
-Jack, my boss, took pictures of the graffiti and I saw the potential for Howard to build wealth.
+I went with my boss, Jack, to look at real estate for Howard, a customer of the bank in Uptown, an area that had been down and out for a long time and had started improving.
+Jack, my boss, took pictures of the graffitti and I saw the potential for Howard to build wealth.

 The Lubavitcher Rebbe, Reb Aaron Kotler and others saw in America the potential to become a great country for Torah and Orthodoxy.
 Others saw the potential demise of Orthodoxy in America.
 At that time in the mid 40s and 50’s the Conservative and Reform movements were in their ascendancy and the future of Orthodoxy questioned.